NEED AN EXPUNGEMENT?

 First you must qualify for an expungement.
 In general the qualifications are:

-1) It must be an offense which can be expunged (Note that most felonies, such as sexual assault or armed robberies, can't be expunged.)
+Note that most felonies, such as sexual assault or armed robberies, can't be expunged.)

-a disorderly person offense and 10 years for a felony crime)
+for a disorderly person offense and

 3) Your expungement must be approved by the court.